-I know so many of you are hosting parties and overnight guests and there’s a ton of planning and preparing involved.
-Since this can be a rather overwhelming time, I thought I’d arm you with some killer plan-ahead cleaning tasks and strategies so that as party time approaches, you’ve got some really important things done well ahead of time.
-Your future self will thank you.
-So, let’s strike 5 things off your holiday to do list, right now!
+I know many of you are hosting parties, dinners, and overnight guests this holiday season, and there’s a ton of planning and preparation involved.
+Since this can be a rather overwhelming time, I thought I’d arm you with some killer plan-ahead cleaning tasks and strategies so that as party time approaches, you’ve got some really important things already done. trust me, your future self will thank you.
+So, let’s strike 5 things off your holiday to-do list, right now!

-I think it’s fair to say that if you are having guests come over to your house, at some point, they’re probably going to want to use your bathroom.
-So it makes sense that your bathrooms are a *must-clean* zone before anyone dawns your doorstep.
+I think it’s fair to say that if you’re having guests over, at some point they’re probably going to want to use the bathroom.
+It makes sense that your bathrooms are a must-clean area before anyone shows up on your doorstep.

-Now, I hear you; cleaning bathrooms is not your idea of holiday spirit.
-But here’s what you can do to keep it simple and manageable.
-The first thing you need to do is create a baseline.
-Give your bathroom a quick once-over which should include a wipe of the tub and shower, baseboards and floors, sink, counter and mirror.
-I know it’s a busy time so if you can dedicate 15 minutes to this, as in, it doesn’t have to be perfect, you’re good.
-Then, all you’re going to do for the next two weeks is go into maintenance mode.
-And here’s the plan:
+Now, I totally hear you—cleaning the bathroom is not your idea of holiday spirit.
+So, here’s what you can do to keep it simple and manageable.
+First, 1 to 2 weeks before things get crazy, create your baseline.
+Give your bathroom a good cleaning, this should include cleaning the tub and shower, baseboards and floors, sink, counter, and mirror.
+And of course, give the toilet a serious clean.
+Then, you’ll spend the next 2 weeks in maintenance mode.

 - Start to declutter your personal effects now by placing any non-essential bathroom items into a basket.
 This will save you from that last minute panic of hiding all of your bathroom goodies.

 - Take that basket of personal items and hide it somewhere while people are over.

 - Use the microfiber cloth to give the counter, sink and mirror a quick wipe and finish-up by shining the faucet—a shiny faucet has a big impact.

 - Give the toilet a quick scrub, 30 seconds max (your maintenance routine should make this minimal.